GNOME/gimp/devel-docs/gitlab-mr.md

 # Merge Request tricks

-By default, a Merge Request pipeline would only build GIMP with meson for Debian and for Windows 64-bit (similarly to normal commits).
+By default, a Merge Request pipeline would only build GIMP for Debian with merely testing purposes.

 You might want to actually generate easy-to-install builds, in particular if you want it to be testable for non-developers, or various other reasons.

-Making a full flatpak, Windows installer or .msixbundle can actually be quite time-consuming on a personal computer.
+So, as a developer, comment: /label ~Package:`AppImage` or `Flatpak` or `Windows Installer` or `Microsoft Store` (this will generate the requested package for new pipelines).

 ☣️  We remind that these packages are built on-top of development code (i.e. work-in-progress and potentially unstable codebase likely